 Assistant Professor of Tuba/Euphonium

-Alexander Lapins teaches applied tuba and euphonium, chamber music and performs with the faculty brass quintet at the University of Tennessee School of Music.
-During the summer he serves as an instructor at the Blue Lake Fine Arts Camp.
-Dr. Lapins has also taught at Northern Arizona University, the University of Indianapolis and Indiana State University.
+Alexander Lapins, assistant professor of tuba/euphonium, teaches applied tuba and euphonium, chamber music and performs with the faculty brass quintet at the University of Tennessee School of Music.
+He is a founding member of Quintasonic Brass, and during the summer he serves as an instructor at the Blue Lake Fine Arts Camp.
+Lapins has also taught at Northern Arizona University, the University of Indianapolis, and Indiana State University.

-Dr. Lapins has been featured at regional and international ITEA conferences and United States Army Band Tuba Conferences, the 2012 Southwest Horn Workshop, and the 2012 and 2019 International Women's Brass Conferences.
+Lapins has been featured at regional and international ITEA conferences, the United States Army Band Tuba/Euphonium Workshops, National Association of Collegiate Wind and Percussion Instructors national conferences, and the International Women's Brass Conferences.
 In 2011 he hosted the Southwest Regional ITEA conference at the NAU School of Music, and in 2016 he hosted ITEA's International Tuba/Euphonium Conference at UT.
 He has presented guest recitals and master classes at many schools of music.

 - D.M. - Indiana University